dwrobel/flatcam/README.md

 15.02.2019

-- rearranged the FIle and Edit menu's and added some explanatory tooltips on certain menu items that could be seen as cryptic
+- rearranged the File and Edit menu's and added some explanatory tooltips on certain menu items that could be seen as cryptic
 - added Excellon Export Options in Edit -> Preferences
 - started to work in using the Excellon Export parameters
+- remade the Excellon export function to work with parameters entered in Edit -> Preferences -> Excellon Export
+- added a new entry in the Project Context Menu named 'Save'.
+It will actually work for Geometry and it will do Export DXF and for Excellon and it will do Export Excellon

 14.02.2019